MrBooks36/Infinite-Parkour-datapack-updater/README.md

 # Then run it to update to the latest version

-you will need to CTRL+C to stop the compiler
+NOTE: you will need to CTRL+C to stop the compiler as it is not done